How to Make Chocolate Covered Strawberries

 Chocolate covered strawberries are so easy to make with a few helpful tips to keep the whole project from going sideways on you.

-1. Rinse and drain your strawberries patting them dry with a clean kitchen towel.
+- Rinse and drain your strawberries patting them dry with a clean kitchen towel.
 In order for your chocolate to stick, your berries must be dry.
-Like super dry….like rinse them and pat them dry with a paper towel AND THEN let them air dry for a bit before you dip.
+Like super dry, like rinse them and pat them dry with a paper towel AND THEN let them air dry for a bit before you dip.

-3. When dipping you berries, twirl around in the chocolate to coat and then allow the excess to drip off.
+- When dipping you berries hold the berries by the green leaves or insert a skewer into the to end of the berry.
+Twirl the strawberry around in the chocolate to coat and then allow the excess chocolate to drip off.

-4. Place the chocolate dipped strawberries on a baking sheet lined with parchment and push the berry forward about 1/2 inch…..this will help eliminate that chocolate puddle that forms at the base of the berry.
+- Place the dipped berries on a baking sheet or sheet pan lined with parchment paper or wax paper and push the berry forward about 1/2 inch, this will help eliminate that chocolate puddle that forms at the base of the berry.
 Pretty genius, huh?!?

-5. Once the chocolate has set….drizzle with white chocolate, if desired.
+- Once the chocolate coating has set, drizzle with white chocolate, if desired.
 You may need to transfer your chocolate covered strawberries to the refrigerator to set for about 10-15 minutes but once the chocolate has hardened you can remove them.

 How To Store Chocolate Covered Strawberries